cheatsheet1999/FrontEndCollection/JS-Algo/Longest String Chain.md

 */
 var longestStrChain = function(words) {
     let memory = {};
-    // Must sort based on words length, because we want to start from the shortest string, and words.sort((a,b) => a.length - b.length)
+    // Must sort based on words length, because we want to start from the shortest string, and calculate how
+    // long it can go
+    words.sort((a,b) => a.length - b.length)
     for (let word of words){
         let longest = 0;